ingo/ingo.github.io/_recipes/tsampa_soup_tsam_thuk.md

 title: Tsampa Soup (Tsam-Thuk)
 ---

-Fragrant, nutty, and perfect for cold weather.
 This Tibetan staple, Tsampa Soup, is perfect for the cold weather.
 The soup is made with Tsampa, a roasted barley flour, giving it a unique, fragrant and almost nutty taste.
 This version of the soup, from Lhasa, one of the cities in Tibet, uses strips of steak as a substitute for yak meat.
-It's a full meal in itself and not difficult to make with a little preparation.

 ### Ingredients